 Are you planning a trip to the Big Island and want to go on a Kona coffee tour?
 Keep scrolling to read a full review of the Heavenly Hawaiian Coffee Farm Tour on the Big Island.

-This review of the Heavenly Hawaiian Coffee Farm Tour on the Big Island contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This review of the Heavenly Hawaiian Coffee Farm Tour on the Big Island was co-written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Guest post by Sinead at Map Made Memories